chenlianfu/geta/README.md

 Introduction
 ============
-GETA can integrate the various evidence from ab initio gene finding and experimental data, including homologous proteins and RNA-Seq data.

-GETA is a multi-threaded, automatic, and memory-saving GWAT, which effectively improved the accuracy and completeness of predicted annotation.
-The current version is v1.0 and later version will support more types of data like the single-molecular sequencing data and add other analysis modules on the basis of continuous improvement in accuracy and completeness.
+GETA (Genome-wide Electronic Tool for Annotation) is a pipeline software for predicting gene models from whole genome sequences.
+With one command, you can quickly obtain an accurate genome annotation GFF3 result file by providing the genome sequence, RNA-Seq raw data, and whole genome homologous protein sequences of closely related species.
+This program has two outstanding features: (1) accurate prediction, GETA outputs gene models with the normal amount, high BUSCO integrity, and accurate exon boundaries; (2) simple run, the operation is straightforward with a fully automated command that produces the final result.

 Installation
 ============
 1. unpack

 2. install dependencies:
+    ParaFly
+    RepeatMasker (version: 4.1.6)
-    RepeatMasker and RepeatModeler
+    RepeatModeler (version: 2.0.4)
+    makeblastdb/rmblastn/tblastn/blastp (Version: 2.14.1)
-    Java (version: jre1.8.0_45)
+    Java (version: jre1.8.0_282)
-    HISAT2 (version: 2.1.0)
+    hisat2 (version: 2.1.0)
-    Samtools (version: 1.8)
+    samtools (version: 1.17)
+    mmseqs (version 15-6f452)
     genewise (version: 2.4.1)
-    NCBI-Blast+ (version: 2.6.0+)
-    AUGUSTUS (version: 3.3.1) *Note, bam2hints should be compiled correctly*
+    gth (Vesion: 1.7.3)
+    exonerate (Vesion: 2.2.0)
+    augustus / etraining (version: 3.5.0)
+    diamond (version 2.1.8)
-    HMMER (version: 3.1b2)
+    hmmscan (version: 3.3.2)
-    ParaFly
+    busco (Version: 5.4.7) *required when set --BUSCO_lineage_dataset*

 3. add these directories of the executables to the PATH environment variable